Best Pistachio Cake Recipe

 This post may contain affiliate links.

 This is the best pistachio cake recipe ever!
-Made with real pistachios, it’s incredibly moist and full of deep pistachio flavor balanced with hints of cardamom and rosewater.
-Topped with a pistachio whipped cream frosting, it’s an elegant dessert for any occasion.
+Made with real pistachios, it’s incredibly delicious and full of deep pistachio flavor balanced with hints of cardamom and rosewater.
+Topped with a pistachio whipped cream frosting, it’s an elegant dessert perfect for any occasion.

 I love simple cake recipes that pack a punch with bold flavors, and this pistachio cake is no exception.
-Some of our favorites are our simple olive oil cake, date cake, and of course, Persian love cake.
-Today’s cake recipe is a nod to my Persian background.
+Some of our favorites are our simple olive oil cake, date cake, and of course, Persian love cake with its gorgeous color and unique flavor.
+Today’s pistachio cake recipe is a nod to my Persian background.
 With pistachios, cardamom, and rose, this cake is perfect in every bite.

-- Eggs: Helps bind the ingredients together and provide structure.
-Make sure your eggs are at room temperature.
+• Eggs: Make sure your eggs are at room temperature.

-- Cardamom and rosewater: You can purchase ground cardamom and rosewater from Middle Eastern or Mediterranean shops as well as online.
+• Cardamom and rosewater: You can purchase ground cardamom and rosewater from Middle Eastern or Mediterranean shops as well as online.
+If you’re not a fan of the floral notes of cardamom and rosewater, simply use vanilla extract.

-- Sugar: Regular granulated sugar would work for this recipe.
-I don’t recommend using any other sweetener.
+• Sugar: Regular granulated sugar would work for this recipe.
+I don’t recommend using any other sweetener alternatives.

-- Pistachio: Ground pistachio adds both color and flavor.
-You can buy ground pistachios (pistachio flour) or make them at home by grinding pistachios in a food processor or high-powered blender.
+• Pistachio: Ground pistachio adds both color and flavor.
+You can buy ground pistachios (pistachio flour) or make them at home by grinding raw unsalted pistachios in a food processor or high-powered blender.

 Ingredient Spotlight: Pistachios